Boosting Edge Detection with Pixel-wise Feature Selection: The Extractor-Selector Paradigm: Methodology

-The feature selector is designed by integrating CNN with the encoder-decoder framework in transformer.
-The utility of CNN in image processing is well-established, while the effectiveness of transformers has gained considerable attention in recent studies.
-CNN excels at capturing short-range features, whereas the attention mechanism in transformers is adept at modeling long-range dependencies with a relatively shallow architecture.
-Thus, combining these two structures is expected to result in a model that can efficiently process both short-range and long-range features.
+The selector should be selected with some key properties, including high expressive capacity to enable diverse and precise feature selection and adequate degrees of freedom to generate pixel-wise adaptive weights.
+Since these properties align with established deep learning paradigms, we employ a deep U-Net-inspired architecture for adequate degrees of freedom and combine CNNs with transformer encoders for high expressive capacity.
+CNNs excel at capturing short-range dependencies, which are crucial for local edge refinement, while transformers effectively model long-range dependencies using a relatively shallow structure.
+Combining these architectures ensures both local precision and global consistency and therefore enriches the expressive capacity of the architecture.

-The architecture of the feature selector is illustrated in Figure\ref{Selecting-Model}.
-The model follows a U-Net-like framework commonly employed in CNN-based ED models.
-However, at the $\frac{1}{8}$ and $\frac{1}{16}$ scales, the encoder-decoder structure is integrated.
-The final fusion stage employs a three-layer structure as used in SDPED\cite{S2024More}, which has demonstrated superior performance in ED tasks through extensive experiments.
-Additionally, trainable coefficients are introduced within the residual connections to optimize the balance between the output features and the features linked through the residuals.
+An overview of the selector structure is shown in Figure \ref{Selector}.
+It follows a U-Net-like CNN backbone, and at the $\frac{1}{8}$ and $\frac{1}{16}$ scales, transformer-based encoder-decoder structures are integrated.
+The final fusion stage employs a three-layer architecture, similar to SDPED\cite{S2025More}, which has been proven to be effective.
+Additionally, trainable coefficients are added to the residual connections to optimize the balance between the output features and those linked through the residual connections.